 Here is an extra rant about bags and having a warm sleep:

-While I'm on this topic, fleece garments such as vests and jackets can be laid out underneath for extra ground insulation, something that similar down garments can't do.
+While I'm on this topic, fleece garments such as vests and jackets can be laid out underneath mats for extra ground insulation, something that similar down garments can't do.
 They can also be rolled or stuffed to make quiet and warm pillows.
-Shell jackets can also rolled up and placed under sleeping pads to act as pillows.
+I zip up my fleece vest and place it over the head of my mat for a nice quiet pillow.
+I prop the head of the mat up using a few stuff sacks of spare clothing.
+Shell jackets can also be rolled up and placed under a sleeping pad to lift the head.
 The coldest spots occur at hips and shoulders and these usually become noticeable after a few hours, so some additional 3mm or 6mm closed cell foam on or under the mattress can help keep these zones warm.
+I often use a long section of 3mm CCF under the mat and a short piece of 6mm CCF on top of the mat padding the hip to shoulder region.